apatel762/home-infra/workstation/docs/02-AcquireRepo.md

 You should now have a copy of this repo.
 Enter this repo and run the `bootstrap0.sh` script.

 This script will create a toolbox container.

-Enter the container and follow the rest of the instructions, which can be found using the links at the top of this page.
+Before moving on to the next set of instructions, enter the toolbox container.